 Monitoring metrics for IBM Power Virtual Server

-You can monitor platform metrics from resources in your IBM® Power® Virtual Server workspace by using IBM Cloud® Monitoring dashboards.
+You can monitor platform metrics from resources in your IBM® Power® Virtual Server workspace by enabling IBM Cloud® Monitoring for basic platform metrics or by installing the Cloud Monitoring agent for Linux operating systems.
+The Linux based agent can fetch over 100 infrastructure metrics.

 IBM Cloud Monitoring is an enterprise-grade monitoring service that is used for application visibility, alerting, and troubleshooting.
-IBM Cloud Monitoring with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.
+IBM Cloud Monitoring powered by Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

 Platform metrics overview